timescale/docs/timescaledb/how-to-guides/hypertables/about-hypertables.md

 partitions along the space dimension.
 Data is assigned to a partition by hashing its value on that dimension.

-For example, say you use `device_id` as a a space partitioning column.
+For example, say you use `device_id` as a space partitioning column.
 For each row, the value of the `device_id` column is hashed.
 Then the row is inserted into the correct partition for that hash value.